Jofou/johaniefournier.com/public/blog/ca_temperature_eda/index.md

 ---
-title: 'How Temperature and GDD Trends Are Transforming the Growing Season in Chaudières-Appalaches'
+title: 'How Temperature and GDD Trends Are Transforming the Growing Season in Chaudières-Appalaches?'
 author: Johanie Fournier, agr., M.Sc.
 date: "2025-02-13"
 slug: ca_temperature_EDA